MooseCowBear/social/README.md

 ## Features

+- Log in / out
-- Authorization with the Devise Gem.
+  - Authorization with the Devise Gem
-- Sign in with Google via Omniauth.
+  - Sign in with Google via Omniauth

-- Custom error pages.
+- Profile
-- A user can send friend requests to other users.
-- A user must accept a friend request in order to become friends.
+  - A user may create a profile
+  - and an avatar
+  - All profile fields are optional
+  - If user chooses a time zone, dates/times will be displayed in that time zone.
+Otherwise Eastern Standard.

+- Posts
-- A user can create posts, and posts may consist of 1. text, 2. an image upload, or 3. both text and an image upload.
+  - A user can create posts consisting of text, an image, or both
+  - New and edit forms for posts appear embedded with turbostreams

+- Comments
-- A user can comment on posts.
+  - A user may comment on a post
+  - or on another comment
-- A user can reply to a comment (currently nested comments are limited to a depth of 2, but could in principle be infinite)
+  - Currently nested comments are limited to a depth of 2, but could in principle be infinite
+  - New and edit forms for comments appear embedded with turbostreams

+- Likes
-- A user may like/unlike a post.
+  - A user may like/unlike a post (counts of which are also displayed with turbostreams)

-- A user's homepage displays the posts from their friends in reverse chronological order of creation.
+- Friends/Friend Requests
-- A user may create a profile.
+  - A user can send (and rescind) friend requests to other users
-- A user may upload an avatar.
+  - A user must accept a friend request in order to become friends

+- Notifications
+  - are sent whenever:
-- Notifications are sent whenever a friend publishes a new post, someone comments on a user's post, someone replies to user's comment, user has received a friend request.
-New notificaiton are broadcasted and so appear in real time.
+    - a friend publishes a new post
+    - someone comments on a user's post
+    - someone replies to user's comment
+    - user has received a friend request
+  - New notifications are broadcasted and so appear in real time

+- Search
-- A user may search for other users.
+  - A user may search for other users
+  - search is performed on both email and username

+- Unit and controller tests

+- Miscellaneous
-- Stimulus controller actions to open and close the navigation menu, toggle visibility of declined friend requests.
+  - Stimulus controller actions to open and close the navigation menu, and toggle the visibility of declined friend requests
+  - Custom error pages
   - Light and dark modes
+  - Mobile layout

 ## The Database